Which seats are best, leather vs. cloth?

 Pros of leather seats

-- Easier to clean and maintain: They don't absorb messes and spills as readily as cloth, especially if you have properly treated and cared for them.
+- Easier to clean: Leather seats don't absorb messes and spills as readily as cloth, especially if you've properly treated and cared for them.
 It's easier to wipe up a high-quality leather surface when something happens.

-- High-quality fabric: For some people, well-made leather seats are worth it for the tactile experience of sitting in the car.
+- High-quality fabric: For some, well-made leather seats are worth it for the tactile experience of sitting in the car.

 - Durability: Leather seats generally edge out cloth seats, assuming you perform the proper care and maintenance.
-If durability is a top concern, you should consider leather seats.
+If durability is a top concern, consider leather seats.

 Cons of leather seats